luannguyenQV/currency_converter/README.md

-#Currency Converter
+# Currency Converter
+This is a site for exchange converter
 Demo: https://currencyexchange-luannguyen.herokuapp.com/

 # Features
-This is a simple demo for React, Redux with asyn load API and Material UI.
+This is a demo for React, Redux with asyn load API and Material UI.

 # What next
-[] Improve style
+[ ] Improve style

 # How to run
 ```